openbsd/src/gnu/llvm/llvm/docs/LangRef.rst

     computing edge weights, basic blocks post-dominated by a cold function call are also considered to be cold; and, thus, given low weight.

+.. _attr_convergent:

 ``convergent``
-    In some parallel execution models, there exist operations that cannot be made control-dependent on any additional values.
-We call such operations ``convergent``, and mark them with this attribute.

-    The ``convergent`` attribute may appear on functions or call/invoke instructions.
-When it appears on a function, it indicates that calls to this function should not be made control-dependent on additional values.
-    For example, the intrinsic ``llvm.nvvm.barrier0`` is ``convergent``, so calls to this intrinsic cannot be made control-dependent on additional values.
+    This attribute indicates that this function is convergent.

-    When it appears on a call/invoke, the ``convergent`` attribute indicates that we should treat the call as though we're calling a convergent function.
+    When it appears on a call/invoke, the convergent attribute indicates that we should treat the call as though we’re calling a convergent function.
 This is particularly useful on indirect calls; without this we may treat such calls as though the target is non-convergent.

-    The optimizer may remove the ``convergent`` attribute on functions when it can prove that the function does not execute any convergent operations.
-    Similarly, the optimizer may remove ``convergent`` on calls/invokes when it can prove that the call/invoke cannot call a convergent function.
+    See :doc:`ConvergentOperations` for further details.

+    It is an error to call :ref:`llvm.experimental.convergence.entry
+    <llvm.experimental.convergence.entry>` from a function that
+    does not have this attribute.
 ``disable_sanitizer_instrumentation``
     When instrumenting code with sanitizers, it can be important to skip certain functions to ensure no instrumentation is applied to them.